GATB/bcalm/README.md

 # Reverse-complements

-Bcalm2 converts all k-mers into their canonical representation with respect to reverse-complements.
+BCALM 2 converts all k-mers into their canonical representation with respect to reverse-complements.
-In other words, Bcalm2 considers that a k-mer and its reverse complement are the same object, which will be present only once in the output.
+In other words, a k-mer and its reverse complement are considered to be the same object, appearing only once in the output, either in forward or reverse orientation.

 # Project build